alefnode/ubports-apps/webexteams/README.md

-Webex Teams with Responsive Desing for UBports
+Webex Teams with Responsive Desing for Ubuntu Touch